Jiabei2333/hw6_jw3726/Untitled.md

 ![](Untitled_files/figure-markdown_github/unnamed-chunk-10-1.png)

-The model lie at the lowest level has the relatively lowest rmse.
-Since we want to minimize rmse, the first model is the best.
+The violin model lies at the lowest level has the relatively lowest rmse.
+Since we want to minimize rmse, the first model, the one we designed, is the best.